Table of Contents

 The Scottish water market deregulated in April 2008 for business users removing the controls of imposing a nationalised entity.
 Initially, only the company Business Stream (BStr) operated in the market, but now there are 22 competitors.

 The incumbent operator provides some impressive statistics on how much money businesses have saved.
 They’ve estimated Scottish companies have saved over £133 million with £73m from discounts and £54m in efficiencies.

 Data from the company Open Water report that 50% of business customers in Scotland have renegotiated terms with their current supplier with just 5% that switched providers.

 The Scottish market has recently seen some real competitive battles leading to far lower costs.
 Castle Water offer RFU members a 22% discount over standard BStr tariffs.
 Anglian Water won the contract to supply 100 public sector organisations in Scotland by beating the current BStr rates by £40 million.

 The deregulation change is only for commercial customers using water supplies based in England.
 From 1st April 2017, a business can choose any of the 35 Ofwat regulated companies in the water and sewerage sector.

-Currently, you’re supplied by the regional monopoly based on your premises location.
+Previously, you were supplied by the regional monopoly based on your premises location.

 From 1st April 2017, you’re able to switch your supplier to the cheapest market prices in the same manner as with the deregulated gas and electricity markets.